UNICORE-EU/uftp-docs/source/uftp-client/manual.rst

 +++++++++++++++++++++++

 For anonymous access via HTTP you need to use the correct URL.
-If you create (or list) shares, the 'uftp' client will show the required links.
+If you create (or list) shares, the UFTP client will show the required links.
 You can download the file e.g. using ``wget``.

 Downloading/uploading using the UFTP protocol